423A Burrill Hall

 Postdoc 2010-2014 University of Texas Southwestern Medical Center, Dallas, TX

-A hyperexcitable brain circuit is a common neurological abnormality observed in patients with various psychiatric and neurodevelopmental disorders, including schizophrenia and bipolar, mood disorders, epilepsy and Alzheimer's disease.
+An imbalance in neuronal and synaptic excitability is a common abnormality observed in patients with various psychiatric and neurological disorders, including schizophrenia and bipolar, mood disorders, epilepsy and Alzheimer's disease.
 The dysregulation of excitability is thought to exacerbate disease symptoms.
-Identifying and understanding the mechanisms that regulate neuronal excitability will likely reveal novel therapeutic targets for these diseases.
-My laboratory utilizes various approaches including molecular and cell biology, biochemistry, electrophysiology, and mouse genetics to understand the regulation of neuronal excitability at synaptic, network and system levels.
+Identifying and understanding the mechanisms underlying the regulation of excitability will potentially reveal novel therapeutic targets for these diseases.
+My laboratory utilizes various approaches including molecular and cell biology, biochemistry, electrophysiology, and mouse genetics to understand the regulation of excitability homeostasis at synaptic, neuronal, network and system levels.
 Two particular areas in which my laboratory studies include: